 Attached to the bottom of this story are PDFs of the application and full job description.

-Conklin also said MABA is actively looking for people to work on the committees who are not board members.
+Conklin also said MAUSBC is actively looking for people to work on the committees who are not board members.